 The annual inflation rates from 1989 to present day can be seen in the graphic below:

-Through these four examples, you should now be able to understand the impact of changes in interest rates, and how they may affect the decisions you make as a consumer.
-From an investors perspective, all of this information can be used to better understand the stock market and its reaction to changes in interest rates.
+Through these four examples, you should now be able to understand the importance of changing interest rates, and how they may affect the decisions you make as an investor and consumer.
+From an investors perspective, all of this information can be used to better understand the stock market, bond market, commodity market, and their reactions to changes in interest rates.

-As discussed earlier in this article, due to the spur of spending initiated by lower interest rates, companies will likely experience higher revenues and profit margins.
+As discussed in this article, due to the spur of spending initiated by lower interest rates, companies will likely experience higher revenues and profit margins.
 This, in theory, should encourage the overall stock market to move higher.
-The opposite holds true as well, where higher interest rates makes it more difficult for companies to operate.
-This leads to lower expected profitability, which will hurt stock performance.
-In the long-term perspective, however, these stocks will likely adjust to higher interest rates.
+The opposite holds true as well, where higher interest rates can slowdown the operations of more levered companies.
+Ultimately, this leads to lower expected profitability, which typically hurts the overall market (aka S&P 500) performance.
+In the long-term perspective, however, the market will likely adjust to higher interest rates.

-In the end, in times of an interest rate cut, the best investment decision we can make as investors is to make adjustments to our investment portfolios based on the big picture trends that we are observing.
+In closing, in times of changing interest rates, the best investment decision we can make as investors is to make adjustments to our investment portfolios based on the big picture trends that we are observing.